 Shortly, after a group of Cortes’s men were killed by Aztecs, Cortes and his men decided to kidnap Montezuma and make him a puppet leader.

-Cortes allowed Motecuhzoma to lead a comfortable life complete with wives, servants and advisors.
+Cortes allowed Montezuma to lead a comfortable life complete with wives, servants, and advisors.
 Also, lie was allowed to worship at the great temple, and occasionally he was allowed to go hunting.

 In the meantime, Cortes forced Montezuma to collect tribute taxes from his own Caciques.